Lángos

 Lángos ([ˈlaːŋɡoʃ]) is a typical Hungarian food.
-Today it is a deep fried flatbread, but in the past it was made of the last bits of the bread-dough and baked at the front of the brick or clay oven, to be served hot as the breakfast of the bread-baking day.
+Nowadays it is a deep fried flatbread, but in the past it was made of the last bits of the bread-dough and baked at the front of a brick or clay oven, to be served hot as the breakfast of the bread-baking day.

 Etymology and history

 The name comes from láng, the Hungarian word for flame.